famiu/feline.nvim/USAGE.md

 Feline will automatically evaluate the function if it is one.
 In case a function is provided, the type of the value the function returns must be the same as the type of value required by the component.
 For example, since [`enabled`](#conditionally-enable-components) requires a boolean value, if you set it to a function, the function must also return a boolean value.

-Note that you can omit all of the component values except `provider`, in which case the defaults would be used instead.
+Note that you can omit all of the component values, in which case the defaults would be used instead.
 The different kinds of component values are discussed below.

 #### Component providers